-The Group's objectives in managing its capital are to hold sufficient funds to meet the regulatory capital requirements and to provide sufficient returns to meet the ongoing expenses of the Group.
+The Group's objectives in managing its capital are to hold sufficient funds to support the regulatory capital requirements as far as is possible, and to provide sufficient returns to meet the ongoing expenses of the Group.
 The capital is available to meet obligations to policyholders should the reinsurance cover provided by National Indemnity become exhausted; finally, when all future claims have been settled, a further return premium may be paid to former Reinsured Names.

 These are long term objectives which are reflected in the mandate given to BlackRock where capital preservation is the main objective.
-All of the Group's assets are committed to support externally imposed capital requirements; as explained on page 9, under the Solvency II regime such requirements were not met at 31 March 2016.
+All of the Group's assets are committed to support externally imposed capital requirements; as explained on page 9, under the Solvency II regime such requirements were not met at 31 March 2017.